dreamcat4/docker-images/headphones/README.md

 sudo usermod -a -G headphones $(id -un)
 ```

-### Configuration

-This image comes with some vanilla default configuration.

 ### Docker Compose

 Sorry there is no example for Compose at this time.
 But it is something like this: